 As gingivitis worsens it becomes known as periodontitis.
 The difference between gingivitis and periodontitis is that the gums actually begin to separate from the teeth.
 The spaces caused by this separation become a haven for food and bacteria.
 The body sees this debris as an infection and works to fight the invasion.
 This battle at the gum line actually makes the problem worse.
 The bacteria and infection-fighting enzymes begin to break down the teeth, gum tissue and even the bone surrounding the teeth.
 This gives the bacteria, even more, room to spread, and the cycle worsens.
 As the spaces continue to grow, teeth are no longer held in place and they become loose.
 Periodontitis is the leading cause of preventable tooth loss in adults.

 Other Causes Of Gum Disease

 Other factors that can lead to gingivitis and periodontitis are:

 - Diabetes – Patients with diabetes have trouble fighting off infection making them prone to gum disease.

 - Medications – Certain medications can create “dry mouth” which means the patient doesn’t produce enough saliva to break down food and bacteria, leaving them susceptible to gingivitis.

-- Hormones – Puberty, menstruation and menopause cause hormonal changes in the body which can affect its ability to fight off infection, sometimes leading to gum disease.
+- Hormones – Puberty, menstruation, and menopause cause hormonal changes in the body which can affect its ability to fight off infection, sometimes leading to gum disease.

 - Smoking – Everyone knows smoking is bad for the lungs, but it’s also very bad for the gums.
-The chemicals taken into the body from smoking leave gums unable to repair themselves.
+The chemicals are taken into the body from smoking leave gums unable to repair themselves.